nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 Instead, Detox tries to synchronize the test with the app completely *automatically*.

 When this works it’s like magic.
 You simply execute actions one after the other without worrying about timing, and Detox waits for the app to stabilize before moving to the next test line.
-If There’s an in-flight request to a server, for example, the test will not move forward until the request completes.
+If there’s an in-flight request to a server, for example, the test will not move forward until the request completes.

 ### What operations do we try to synchronize with automatically